seankrienke/CS386-Project/D5-Implementation2.md

 #**5.
 Code Quality**
 ====================================================================================
+1. Use good naming conventions
+2. Clean formatting
+3. Code for Readability
-1. Use good names, Clean formatting, Readability, implement comments on things that may require knowledge
+4. Implement comments on things that may require knowledge
-2. Communicate to the others if you are modifying a class
+5. Communicate to the others if you are modifying a class
-3. Leave a to do list in the main class
+6. Leave a to do list in the main class

 #**6.
 Lessons Learned**